-While the City of Livingston Police have primary jurisdiction and respond to most incidents that occur in close proximity to campus.
+While the City of Livingston Police has primary jurisdiction and responsibility in all areas off-campus, University Police can and do respond to most incidents that occur in close proximity to campus.
 University Police have fringe patrol duties dedicated to providing additional law enforcement presence around the perimeter of campus.
 University Police regularly meet with and communicate with local law enforcement regarding the occurrence of crimes in the fringe areas.
 If you believe a crime has occurred in close proximity to campus, please report the crime to the City of Livingston Police Department at 205-652-9525.
 If you are unsure of the police jurisdiction, contact UPD and we will direct the call to the proper authorities.